Push Comes to Shove (Jackyl album): Production

 Recorded in Vancouver, the album was produced by Bruce Fairbairn.
 The band once again used a chainsaw as a musical instrument.
 Frontman Jesse James Dupree made an attempt to modify the screechiness of his vocals.
 Photos of Dupree's handlebar mustache were initially altered by the record company.

 "Secret of the Bottle" is the band's version of a country ballad.
 "Rock-A-Ho" employs Native American stereotypes and clichés in its lyrics.
 "My Life" laments that classic rock radio stations don't play the music of new bands.

+Critical reception

-Critical receptionEntertainment Weekly wrote that the band members "lack the chops to even hint at Lynyrd Skynyrd-level Dixie-boogie greatness."
+Entertainment Weekly wrote that the band members "lack the chops to even hint at Lynyrd Skynyrd-level Dixie-boogie greatness."
 The Dayton Daily News noted that Dupree's "grating, one-note range limits him to shrieking in tune."
 The Deseret News opined that "Dupree has perfected his mix of former AC/DC frontman Bon Scott's growling throat with the likes of Yosemite Sam."

 The Knoxville News Sentinel determined that "these dumb-as-can-be songs feature easy to remember shout-along choruses, much like nursery rhymes have simple refrains so infant minds can connect."
 The Indianapolis Star concluded that "Push Comes to Shove becomes one of those guilty pleasures that sometimes must be indulged."
 The Ottawa Citizen deemed the album "a collection of gimmicky, foot-stomping AC/DC and Guns N' Roses riffs that are tailor-made for summertime hard-rock radio."